mimocha/kaggle/readme.md

-# Repository for Kaggle competitions
+# Repository for Kaggle competition codes